 6. Whatcha Gonna Do with That Duck?
-And Other Provocations
+And Other Provocations, Author: Seth Godin

 Seth Godin offers an honest look into the world and helps you develop a more colorful perspective towards it.
 You will also learn to explore new possibilities and get out of your comfort zone.

-7. The Psychedelic Explorer’s Guide: Safe, Therapeutic, and Sacred Journeys
+7. The Psychedelic Explorer’s Guide: Safe, Therapeutic, and Sacred Journeys, Author: James Fadiman

 This book is perfect for those of you who want to learn to think, be creative, develop better introspective skills, and develop emotional balance.

-8. Think and Grow Rich: The Original 1937 Unedited Edition
+8. Think and Grow Rich: The Original 1937 Unedited Edition, Author: Napoleon Hill

 Napoleon Hill masterfully teaches how there is more to life than just the cash in your bank.
 He covers all aspects of decision making, planning, and hard work and helps you shape your life in a better way.

-9. Psycho-Cybernetics, A New Way to Get More Living Out of Life
+9. Psycho-Cybernetics, A New Way to Get More Living Out of Life, Author: Maxwell Maltz

 This book teaches you that getting what you want doesn’t necessarily mean that your life will be better.
 You have to make it better.

-10. An Astronaut’s Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything
+10. An Astronaut’s Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything, Author: Chris Hadfield

 In this fascinating story, astronaut Chris Hadfield talks about how living at the edge of the world taught him some of the hardest truths of life, and how that changed his life for the better.